 - Citi Rewards+

 - Citi Double Cash (earns cash back but can transfer to ThankYou if you have a Premier or Prestige)

 Citi likes to keep us on our toes.
 As long as you downgrade correctly, you should still be able to get a bonus every 24 months, but you must pay close attention.
 You’ll also only be able to get one ThankYou bonus total in that timeframe, so choose wisely.

-Generally the Premier and Prestige have the best bonus offers, though both have annual fees and neither are waived the first year.
+Generally the Citi Premier has the best bonus offers, though is has an annual fee and is not waived the first year.
 The Rewards+, by contrast, generally has a much smaller bonus (but no annual fee).
-When you do the math, you will always want a Premier or Prestige bonus unless your specific circumstances dictate otherwise.
+When you do the math, you will always want a Premier bonus unless your specific circumstances dictate otherwise.
 You are allowed to have multiple cards and this restriction notably does not include “if you have the card you are applying for.”

 And if this post helped you, please consider sharing it!

 You can find credit cards that best match your spending habits and bonus categories at Your Best Credit Cards.